matt-stj/fall-down-js/README.md

 ### How to play

-Click [here](http://matt-stj.github.io/fall-down-js/) to play the game.
+Visit [http://matt-stj.github.io/fall-down-js/](http://matt-stj.github.io/fall-down-js/) to play the game.

 Use the right and left arrow keys to direct the ball.
 When the ball passes through a gate, you score a point.